Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Storing sweet potatoes

+Proper storage is key to prevent sweet potatoes from spoiling.
 Too-cold or too-hot storage temperatures cause defects in sweet potatoes.
 Cold hardens them and makes them less flavorful.
 Heat causes small holes inside them.
-The best temperature for storing sweet potatoes is a few degrees below room temperature.
+To maximize their shelf life, the best temperature for storing sweet potatoes is in a cool, dry area a few degrees below room temperature.
+Storing sweet potatoes in the fridge is not recommended; sweet potatoes are susceptible to cold temperatures, and this can actually change their flavor and texture.
+The colder temperature can even take away the sweet taste!
+The starches in the sweet potatoes can convert to sugar, leading to a gritty, overly sweet texture.

 In the pantry:

 Store raw, whole sweet potatoes in the pantry.
 They will last 3-5 weeks there.
-If you have only a few sweet potatoes to care for, keep them out where you can see them; preferably in a dark, cool corner of the kitchen.
+If you have only a few fresh sweet potatoes to care for, keep them out where you can see them, preferably in a cool, dark place in the kitchen (away from direct sunlight).
+Be mindful not to store sweet potatoes next to produce that gives off ethylene gas (like bananas or apples) because that can cause the sweet potatoes to go bad faster.

 Canned sweet potatoes will last 12 months in the pantry.